Resurgence-VM-Development/Resurgence/SPEC.typ

 - Exports table, listing functions that the program implements, as well as the position in the instructions that the function starts at

 === Magic Number
 The magic number is a fixed 32-bit value at the beginning of all Bytecode instances.
 Implementations MUST use the following value: 0x52564D88 (hexadecimal).
+To ensure stability, implementations MUST check to ensure  that a bytecode instance begins with this value before beginning processing or execution.

 === Version Information
 `major_version <u16>, minor_version <u16>`

 The version information is expressed as a `u16` major version, followed by a `u16` minor version.
 This version number is explained in #link(<versioning>,"the Versioning section").
+To ensure stability, implementations MUST also check this value to ensure runtime compatibility and prevent undefined behavior from occurring.

-=== Constants Table
+=== Constants Table <constants_table>
 `length <u32>, constant <Constant>, ...`

 The constants table is expressed as `u32` length value indicating the number of entries in the constants table, followed by Constant objects representing the constant values.